Mathemalsky/turinga/Readme.md

 Turinga is a simple crypto experiment based on the encryption in Enigma.
 The name is inspired by Alan Turing who was able to break the original Enigma with his colleagues.

 ## Motivation
-The aim is experiencing cryptography, C++ and related software skills
+The aim is experiencing cryptography, C++ and related software skills.

 ## Goals
 I'm trying to achieve several aspects: